How to Find Passwords on Mac: Step-by-Step Guide

 - Digital wallet passwords

 Apple stores all your passwords in a pre-installed app called Keychain Access.
-This app can securely save your passwords and keypasses, ranging from Wi-Fi networks to applications and more, while auto-filling account information when needed.
+This app securely saves your passwords and keypasses, ranging from Wi-Fi networks to applications and more, while auto-filling account information when needed.
 Operating through iCloud, it synchronizes data across all your Apple devices.
-And as obvious as it could get, you can find your stored passwords in this very same application.
+As you might expect, you can find your stored passwords in this very same application.

-However, similar to other password manager utilities, you need a password to view your stored passwords — the irony!
+However, similar to other password manager utilities, you need a password to view your stored passwords — indeed, it’s an added layer of security!

 If you are using a third-party password manager, you can easily open the app to view and edit your saved passwords.
 However, if you use Keychain Access or store passwords directly within your browsers, here’s how to manually locate them.